-Writer and activist Helen Forsey grew up in Ottawa in a very political family; her Newfoundland-born father was a well-known labour researcher, constitutional expert and senator.
-Helen studied agriculture and worked in Ecuador with CUSO before returning to Canada to work in the field of international co-operation.
-In the 1990s, after several years in a crafts co-op and farming part-time, she became a full-time writer, translator and editor.
+Writer and activist Helen Forsey grew up in Ottawa in a very political family; her Newfoundland-born father was a well-known labour researcher and constitutional expert who later became a senator.
+Helen studied agriculture at McGill and then worked in Ecuador with CUSO before returning to Canada and starting a family.
+After eighteen years with international voluntary organizations, she moved out of the city to live communally and farm part-time.
+For the past two decades, she has been freelancing and doing research, translation and editing for various farm, environmental and women’s groups.=

 A mother and grandmother, Helen divides her time between a rural intentional community in eastern Ontario and her little Newfoundland Railway caboose on the coast of the Northeast Avalon.